kraken-io/kraken-node/README.md

 ## Usage - Image Upload

 If you want to upload your images directly to Kraken API use the `kraken.upload()` method.
-You will need to provide two mandatory parameters in an array - `file` which is the absolute path to the file and `wait` or `callback_url`.
+You will need to provide two mandatory parameters - `file` which is the absolute path to the file and `wait` or `callback_url`.

 In the `data` object you will find the same optimization properties as with `url` option above.